oncody/vue-webpack-tutorial/03-webpack/README.md

 # This is intentional and webpack will create that directory and file for us when it runs

 # Globally add 'http-server'
-yarn global add http-server
+npm install -global http-server

 # Add our NPM dependencies
-yarn
+npm install

 # This will create a 'node_modules' directory with our NPM dependencies

 # Run webpack
-yarn build
+npm run build

 # This will first create the 'dist' directory

 # Then it bundle index.js and all its dependencies into a single 'index.js' file inside 'dist'

 # Run http-server
-yarn start
+npm start

 # Navigate to our app